You’re not defined by what you drive

 It’s a fine driving machine and seems to float down I-49 with its 75 mph speed limit.
 Besides, there’s no other brand name that is used as a verb as in, “I was cadillacing along when the Woodworth officer put his blue lights on.”

 A Cadillac, or any large car, is coveted in my part of Alexandria.
 DeDe drives it most of the time and is often asked what she’d sell it for.
-She tells of parking at WalMart, and as she entered the store, a man about our age said, “I saw you get out of that Cadillac.
+She tells of parking at Walmart, and as she entered the store, a man about our age said, “I saw you get out of that Cadillac.
 Where’d you get it?”

-“My daddy gave it to me.”
+“My Daddy gave it to me.”

 The man smiled.
 “Now, that’s what I’m talking about.”